- Education and Science»

-CONQUEST - 20: SETTLERS ON A FOREIGN SHORE - Whilst Other Incomers Try To Blend In, The Normans Build Castles
+CONQUEST - 20: SETTLERS ON A FOREIGN SHORE - Where Other Incomers Try To Blend In, Normans Build Castles To Stand Apart

 Norman castle builders' first task was to defend themselves against likely attack by insurgents